pertsenga/rupert-technical-task/README.md

 ## Setup
 Once the the requirements are installed, you should run `composer install` in the repository's directory to install dependencies for **Laravel**

-Then, go to the directory of the repo and run `composer run post-root-package-install` to setup the env file for your local setup.
+Then, run `composer run post-root-package-install` to setup the env file for your local setup.

-Next, run composer run `post-create-project-cmd` to run the final setup for Laravel.
+Next, run `composer run post-create-project-cmd` to run the final setup for Laravel.

 After setting up the backend, run `yarn install` to install dependencies for the frontend